 There were several complaints that the lighting mechanism stopped working shortly after receiving it and several reviewers noted that it was very difficult to open the compartment where you insert the batteries.

 What we learned from these reviews is that, if you follow the breathing patterns and the abdominal breathing techniques that Dodo recommends, there’s a good chance the machine will help you fall asleep.

 However, temper your expectations, as multiple recent reviews at the time of publishing indicated that issues with the machine’s lighting and functionality did not help them relaxed as promised.

-Based on our research of this product, we believe that Dodow’s strengths lie in the fact that it provides a novel way for individuals to get into a nighttime routine that relaxes them and prepares them for sleep.
+Dodow’s strengths lie in the fact that it provides a novel way for individuals to get into a nighttime routine that relaxes them and prepares them for sleep.
 And, many customers have noted that the machine actually works, a conclusion that has some scientific support, although not an extensive list of pertinent studies.

-We believe that the downside to the product is the cost, as a $59 machine may be too expensive if you’re on a tight budget.
+The downside to the product is the cost, as a $59 machine may be too expensive if you’re on a tight budget.
 And, because the machine acts as a breathing trainer, you may be able to find pre-sleep breathing routines that may or may not be as effective as the Dodow.

 Just remember, though, that the combination of breathing and the pulsing light the Dodow emits can create a state of meditation that simple breathing exercises may not be able to match.

 In general, this product has enough positive customer response to indicate it can help your nighttime routine.